Report: Global Loyalty Programs

 - 18% Asia

-They leave if achieving a meaningful reward is too time-consuming, costly or too much work – an investment not worth the payoff.
+They leave a loyalty program if achieving a meaningful reward is too time-consuming, costly or too much work – an investment not worth the payoff.

 - 23% North America